 When I first started my blog, I was told to visit the Pioneer Woman website.
 I couldn’t believe the similarities.
 Except I don’t have all the kids!
 Glad you like the shot!
 I wasn’t sure about going black&white with it but I’m happy how it turned out.
 Thanks!

 I love your pictures of the horses!
 It always reminds that one of my life’s goals is to have my own horse.
 I have always been enthralled with horses — maybe that’s why as a child we used to pretend we were wild mustangs!
 Make sure you go see War Horse — definitely a horse lover’s movie!

 Wild Mustangs, I love it!
 These are all ranch horses, none of them are mine but I’m slowly learning how to ride.
 They are sometimes friendly to visit, but when I’m surrounded by six of them at a time, they compete with each other for my attention and they get aggressive.
 They are huge creatures and make me nervous sometimes.
 But I LOVE photographing them.

 I was raised around ranch horses too.
 My father rode bareback broncos in the rodeo circuit for years (before I was born) – so I was taught an appreciation for horses early in life.
 He always told me that horses were just like dogs — they love you unconditionally – but especially if you have a treat in your hand!
 Enjoy!

-I am honored to provide optical stimulus to your otherwise hectic daily life.
-I do maintain the copyright on all images seen here on Uprooted Magnolia.
+I maintain the copyright on all images seen here on Uprooted Magnolia.
 If you are interested in ordering prints, I would be delighted to provide that service to you.
-I am in the process of building my very own shop but in the meantime, please email me firstname.lastname@example.org with your interests and I will provide you with ordering information.
+Please email me email@example.com with your interests and I will provide you with ordering information.
 Thank you so much for stopping by.
 I hope you continue to enjoy my images of life and love here in the wild west.